One Section Available to Choose From:

 |Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN|

 |July 06, 2015 - July 10, 2015||1||M-F 12:15-3:05P||Open||William Derek Bowman||10672|

 What does Confucius have to say about what career to choose?
-Does Buddhist or Islamic philosophy have anything to say about how to live your life?
+What does Buddhist or Islamic philosophy say about how to live your life?
 Examining the ideas from other cultures can be overwhelming and confusing.
-This courses provides a basic overview of the context and major ideas from cultures around the world.
+This course provides a basic overview of the context and major ideas from cultures around the world.

 There are no prerequisites for this course.